Frequently Asked Questions

 Where will the cables come ashore?

-The proposed cable landfalls are Freshwater West beach in Pembrokeshire and Baginbun Beach in County Wexford.
+The cable landfalls are Freshwater West beach in Pembrokeshire and Baginbun Beach in County Wexford.
 The landfalls were selected after a review of potential sites in the regions.
 At both locations we will be using a Horizontal Directional Drilling technique to install the cable under the beach and dunes and thus avoid impacts on the local environment or beach users.

 How will the cables be laid?